Question from my friend: Is Marijuana a Psychiatric drug in your context? Can it help those getting off of Psych drugs or hinder?

 My Answer: Marijuana, is not what I would call a psych drug because I’m talking about pharmaceuticals (chemically synthesized substances) that are prescribed to treat supposed medical illnesses.

-The “pharm” in pharmaceutical indicates it is not from a farm but a “pharm”, which translates to a laboratory.
+The “pharm” in pharmaceutical indicates you don’t grow it on a farm but a “pharm”, which translates to a laboratory.

-Pot is a natural herb, so it could be from a farm, but not a “pharm” or laboratory.
+Pot is a natural herb, so you could grow it on a farm, but not a “pharm” or laboratory.

-Any herb can be chemically synthesized in a laboratory, but its nature and effects would be vastly different.
+Chemists can synthesize any herb in a laboratory, but its nature and effects would be vastly different.

-This is often done to isolate certain desired constituents of a plant, to make it more potent or have a stronger effect of some kind.
+They often do this to isolate certain desired constituents of a plant, to make it more potent or have a stronger effect of some kind.

 Would it help or hinder people in withdrawal?
 I think either is possible depending on the person.